All Episodes

 So it's the equivalent of one Hiroshima bomb being dropped on America every year.

-And Washington, DC says we have nothing to do about it.
+And Washington, D.C. says we have nothing to do about it.

-And I think one of the things that that puzzles people, if they haven't been touched by fentanyl personally, they haven't experienced it.
+And I think one of the things that puzzles people, if they haven't been touched by fentanyl personally, they haven't experienced it, people often think it's kind of like heroin or other drugs where people overdose.

-Uh it's it's really very different.
+It's really very different.

-Uh and unbeknownst to them, that pill is actually laced with fentanyl.
+And unbeknownst to them, that pill is actually laced with fentanyl.

 So they don't even know that they're taking fentanyl.

-And yet again, no discussion about this in official Washington in any meaningful way.
+And yet, again, no discussion about this in official Washington in any meaningful way.

 Congressman Garcia referred to it as a poisoning, but I think you would use a different term.